barchart/alerting-service-public/docs/content/appendices/data_structure_glossary.md

 ## Target

 **A "target" identifies a specific entity.** For example, Apple stock is a target.
 Microsoft stock is a different target.
-Targets are differentiated using the ```identifier``` attribute.
+Specific targets are differentiated using the ```identifier``` attribute.

-Here is an example — using the fewest fields necessary — to create a target (for use a property):
+Here is an example — using the fewest fields necessary — to create a target (for use as part of a [property](#Property)):

 ```json
 {